On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The set of Az e ma--Yor processes

-\end{coro} Consider $u$ as above with $b=U(b)=\infty$.
-As a consequence of the above, any max-continuous semimartingale $(X_t)$ can be seen as an Az\'ema--Yor process associated with $U$.
+Consider $u$ as above with $b=U(b)=\infty$.
+As a consequence of the above, any max-continuous semimartingale $(X_t)$ can be seen as an Az\'{e}ma--Yor process associated with $U$.
 Indeed, $X_t=M^U_t(Y)$ with $Y_t=M^V_t(X)$.
 In the following section we study how such representations arise in a natural way.

-\section{The Bachelier--Drawdown equation}
+\section{The Bachelier--drawdown equation}

-In his paper "Th\'eorie des probabilit\'es continues", published in 1906, French mathematician Louis Bachelier \cite{Bach} was the first to consider and study stochastic differential equations.
-Obviously, he didn't prove in his paper existence and uniqueness results but focused his attention on some particular types of SDE's.
+In his paper, ``Th\'{e}orie des probabilit\'{e}s continues,'' published in 1906, French mathematician Louis Bachelier~\cite{Bach} was the first to consider and study stochastic differential equations.
+Obviously, he did not prove in his paper existence and uniqueness results but focused his attention on some particular types of SDEs.
 In this way, he obtained the general structure of processes with independent increments and continuous paths, the definition of diffusions (in particular, he solved the Langevin equation), and generalized these concepts to higher dimensions.